DmitriiGrekov/test_table/README.md

-# Test task: Multi-level comment system
+# Test task: Ajax Table

 This project is a solution to a test table.